wangchen615/vLLM-DRA/README.md

 }'
 ```

-## Steps to run demo on OpenShift
+## Steps to run the DRA MIG slice creation demo on OpenShift
+This interactive tutotial will lead you through using DRA to dynamically create a MIG slice to deploy vLLM server on OpenShift.

 - Clone the repo

-- Run
+- Run and follow the steps interactively.

 ```bash
 ./demo.sh